Readme-Workflows/Readme-Icons/README.md

    Thanks to this Repository will you only have a single source you need to use compared to other places.
 This reduces the need of maintainability a lot as you don't have to worry about the source suddenly changing or even being gone.
 3. **Safe**
    Using this Repository over the source is much more save, as we won't remove existing SVG icons without any prior notice.
-   If we do plan to remove an icon will we inform you about this through our Pull Request or on our [Discord Server][discord].
+   Each Icon change or removal is done through Pull request and mentioned in any possible release on this Repository.

+If you have any further questions or just want to get in touch with us, join our [Discord Server][discord].

 ## Icons